Integrating PIAM with Biometric Access Control for Healthcare Security

 2. Touchless Access Supports Infection Control

-In a post-pandemic world, healthcare facilities are prioritizing contactless technologies to minimize the spread of infections:
+In a post-pandemic world, healthcare facilities prioritize contactless technologies to minimize the spread of infections:

-• PIAM manages these workflows, ensuring that hygiene protocols are consistently enforced alongside security requirements.
+PIAM manages workflows, ensuring hygiene protocols are consistently enforced alongside security requirements.

-A major healthcare provider implemented CloudGate PIAM with facial recognition in its ICU wings and saw improved infection control compliance by 50%.
+Example: A major healthcare provider implemented CloudGate PIAM with facial recognition in its ICU wings and improved infection control compliance by 50%.

 3. Streamlined Staff and Visitor Access Management